rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 3. Save these form personalizations.

-4. Close and open the form to see the Zoom option is enabled directly without navigating through properties.
+4. Close and reopen the form to see that the Zoom option is enabled directly
+    without navigating through properties.

 #### Fix Oracle forms closing too often

-You might experience the form that you are working on closing when you open another form in the same responsibility.
-This might be because you have the **Close Other Forms** option enabled.
+If the form that you are working on closes when you open another form in the same responsibility, you might have the **Close Other Forms** option enabled.

-To turn off the **Close Other Forms** option, use the following steps:
+To disable the **Close Other Forms** option, use the following steps:

 1. While in the Navigator form, go to the **Tools** menu.

 2. In the Tools dropdown menu, check to see if the **Close Other Forms** option is enabled (has a check mark in the box beside it).

-3. If the options is enabled, click the box beside **Close Other Forms** to disable it.
+3. If the options is enabled, deselect the checkbox beside **Close Other Forms** to disable it.

 #### Hide the Preferences link

 The easiest way to hide the **Preferences** link is by changing the **General Preferences Show Flag** profile option that can be set on **Site**, **Responsibility**, and **User Level**.
-The default values are **NULL**, which means show the link.
+The default values are **NULL**, which means to show the link.

 Use the following steps to hide the link:

-1. Use responsibility System Administrator.

-2. Navigate to **Profile > System**
+1. In System Administrator Responsibility, navigate to **Profile > System**

-3. Search for the **General Preferences Show Flag** profile option.
+2. Search for the **General Preferences Show Flag** profile option.

-4. Set the profile option value to **No**
+3. Set the profile option value to **No**.

-5. Save the changes.
+4. Save the changes.

-6. Log out and then log in to see the results.
+5. Log out and then log back in to see the results.

 #### Use the document navigator